-Since 2006, over 180 groups, from communities across Alberta, have received in excess of $2,500,000 to deliver more than 360 projects that help ensure a safe, secure drinking water supply, healthy aquatic ecosystems and reliable, quality water supplies for a sustainable economy.
+Since 2006, more than 180 groups, from communities across Alberta, have received in excess of $3,151,000 to deliver 417 local projects that help ensure a safe, secure drinking water supply, healthy aquatic ecosystems and reliable, quality water supplies for a sustainable economy.

-Made possible with funding from Alberta Environment and Parks, this significant investment in community-based stewardship has provided the foundational support for groups to make a difference within their local watersheds.
+Made possible with funding from Alberta Environment and Protected Areas, this significant investment in community-based stewardship has provided the foundational support for groups to make a difference within their local watersheds.
 Funds received from the Grant Program have enabled stewardship groups to engage in community-based projects that focus on: